Incorporation in Delaware

 - Delaware adopted a whole set of corporate laws which are very favorable to companies and which recognize contractual freedom.
 The "General Law Corporation" of Delaware is one of the most evolved and flexible corporate laws in the United States.

 With all those advantages in place, Delaware might not be the most suitable place to incorporate your new business.
 Delaware is one of the three states commonly recognized as "corporate heavens", the other two being Nevada and Wyoming.
-Before making your choice please see our article that runs a comparison DE vs. NV. vs. WY.
+Before making your choice please see our article that runs a comparison Delaware vs. Nevada vs. Wyoming.